Martin Short nailed Jimmy Kimmel with a brutal insult Wednesday night.

 “You keep forgetting—President Trump is really funny.
 You kind of can’t stop laughing,” Short said, suggesting he doesn’t take the president and his threats too seriously.

 Kimmel’s question for Short came as it emerged that Canada is preparing for a potential assault by the United States.
-The Canadian Armed Forces have been readying themselves in case of an invasion from the U.S., according to The Globe and Mail.
+The Canadian Armed Forces have been preparing for an invasion from the U.S., according to The Globe and Mail.
 In the first few months of his second term in office, Trump began floating the idea of Canada becoming “the 51st state.”
 The military preparation from Canada comes as Trump’s commentary about Canada has once again become unhinged.

 This week, for instance, the president shared an AI-generated image featuring a map with the American flag covering Canada, Greenland, and Venezuela.
 Then, in a rambling address at Davos on Wednesday, Trump slammed Canada, saying, “Canada gets a lot of freebies from us, by the way.
 They should be grateful also, but they’re not.”